civol/HDLRuby/README.md

 end
 ```

-Here, `bit` has again been omitted when declaring signals, and in
+In this example:

-addition, their bit range is abbreviated to their bit width, i.e., `7..0`
+* The vector range `[7..0]` is abbreviated to `[8]`, which implies an 8-bit width.

-is replaced  by `8`.
-Please notice that, while the `bit` data type can be
-omitted when declaring a vector signal, it cannot be omitted in the other
-cases.
+* The `bit` type is omitted for signal declarations (again, because it is the default).

+* __Note__: when casting a signal or using it in expressions where type precision matters, the bit type must still be explicitly specified, as seen in `bit[9]`.

 ---

-Second, several high-level constructs allow to describe more easily
+Second, HDLRuby also provides high-level constructs that make it easier to describe complex structures and behaviors in hardware.
-complex structure.

 For example, the `sequencer` construct allows to describe finite state
 machines using software code-like statements, including conditionals,